fncokg/pandoc-tex-numbering/README.md

 If you want to modify the filter, you can modify the `pandoc-tex-numbering.py` directly.
 The filter is written in Python and based on `panflute`.

+## Modify Configuration

+Some configurations have not coded as metadata yet, but you can easily edit them in the python code.
+For example, you can add new environment names to `doc.pandoc_tex_numbering:"multiline_envs"` to support more multiline environments.

+## Extend the Filter

 The logical structure of the filter is quiet straightforward.
+You can see this filter as a scaffold for your own filter.
+For example, `_parse_multiline_environment` function receives a latex math node and the doc object and returns a new modified math string with the numbering and respective labels.
+You can add your customized latex syntax analysis logic to support more complicated circumstances.

 It is recommended to decalre all your possible variables in the `prepare` function, and save them in the `doc.pandoc_tex_numbering:dict` object.
 This object will be automatically destroyed after the filter is executed.